Fred Smith (North Carolina politician): Political career

 Smith was elected in 2000 as a Johnston County commissioner.
-In 2002, he was elected to the first of 3 terms in the state Senate, representing Johnston County and Wayne County.
+In 2002, he was elected to the first of 3 terms in the state Senate, representing the Johnston and Wayne counties.

-Smith argued for a critical east-west transportation corridor.
+Smith argued for a critical east–west transportation corridor.
 He was a primary sponsor of North Carolina Amendment 1, an amendment to the Constitution of North Carolina which would define marriage as between one man and one woman.

 Smith was heavily criticized by the Democratic Party, including criticisms from then-state party chairman Jerry Meek, as being an absentee Senator, because Smith missed over 300 votes in 2007, which was over a quarter of all possible voting opportunities.

 In 2007, Smith became a candidate for Governor.
 The office was coming open as a result of the departure of term-limited incumbent, Mike Easley.
 During his gubernatorial campaign, Smith physically visited all 100 North Carolina counties in nine months and 18 days, holding a barbecue dinner in each county.
-Barbecue dinners, known as the "Fred Smith for Governor BBQ Statewide Tour," started in Haywood County, North Carolina on Thursday, August 2, 2007, and ended on Tuesday, March 18, 2008 in Pasquotank County, North Carolina.
-Additionally, during these dinners, Smith thanked each attendee upon their exit from the dinner.
+Barbecue dinners, known as the "Fred Smith for Governor BBQ Statewide Tour", started in Haywood County on Thursday, August 2, 2007, and ended on Tuesday, March 18, 2008, in Pasquotank County.

 Smith lost the 2008 Republican primary to Charlotte Mayor Pat McCrory.
-Official primary election results show Fred Smith won 66 counties but out of a total of 504,973 votes, Smith lost the popular vote to Pat McCrory by 45,975 votes.
+Official primary election results show Smith won 66 counties but out of a total of 504,973 votes, Smith lost the popular vote to Pat McCrory by 45,975 votes.

 On May 6, 2008, Smith endorsed Pat McCrory, saying, "I have pledged my full support to Pat McCrory to do whatever is in my power to help elect a Republican governor in November to change the culture in Raleigh and fix our broken government."
 McCrory was not elected in 2008, but was elected in 2012.
 After taking office in 2013, McCrory appointed Smith to the North Carolina Economic Development Board.